canberkaslan/postmortem-crossover/Postmortem_Issue_No_AESEDI-53447.md

 A Jira issue (AESEDI-53447) was logged that the customer data was not sent from AES EDI.

 ## Action Item

 Improve monitoring so that it detects issues with AES CIS

-## Action Item

-Improve monitoring so that it detects issues with AES CIS